bayoishola20/JavaScript-All/README.md

 Inspired by several online resources and personal encounters. :wink:

 PS.
 Ubuntu is the OS used.
+Now on Windows. ;(